Better Care

 In the community

-We are transforming Adult Community Mental Health Services to help people living with serious mental illnesses across South West London live well and stay well in their communities, closer to their friends and families.
+In recent years the Better Care programme has transformed our Adult Community Mental Health Services to help people living with serious mental illnesses across South West London live well and stay well in their communities, closer to their friends and families.

-Sutton led the way, launching in early 2022, with Kingston and Richmond following in 2023 and Wandsworth and Merton in spring 2024.
-In each area we are collaborating with local voluntary organisations and partners to offer a wider range of therapies and treatments, physical health care, peer and carer support and advice and support with housing, employment, finances and social welfare.
-(You will find these servcies under 'Integrated Recovery Hubs' for each borough in our A-Z service listings).
+In each area we have collaborated with local partners to offer a wider range of therapies and treatments, physical health care, peer and carer support and advice and support with housing, employment, finances and social welfare.

 Joined-up care